 - Government recording charges, transfer taxes – This includes the cost of transferring the property tax from the seller to the buyer’s name and the cost of the sale being recorded by the county government.
-The real estate transfer tax is on the sale, granting, and transfer of real property or an interest in real property, is $ 7.50 per thousand.
-In Massachusetts, it is $4.56 per thousand.
-This cost is USUALLY split between the buyer and seller.
+The real estate transfer tax is on the sale, granting, and transfer of real property or an interest in real property.
+In New Hampshire, the tax is $ 15.00 per thousand, usually split equally between buyer and seller.
+In Massachusetts, the tax is $4.56 per thousand, which is usually paid by the seller.

 - Initial deposit for escrow account – This sets up the separate escrow account that your lender will use to pay your insurance and property tax bills when they are due.
 Some lenders require this deposit to include several months’ advance payment of insurance, property taxes and fees.
 Each month, your mortgage payment will include a portion of the estimated annual costs along with your principal and interest.

 Your mortgage lender will tell you what you need to bring to closing.
 If closing cost are going to be a challenge, there are ways to construct your offer to buy a home in a way that gets closing costs covered or shared.
 I would love to assist you in finding your new home and successfully navigating the closing process.
 Please give me a call to get started.